Membership and donations

 Agreement with our purposes, principles and ethics

 To be a member, or to be an affiliated organisation, you need to agree to, and need to uphold, the purposes, principles and ethics of ECE Reform.
-Membership or affiliation will not be approved, or may be rescinded, if an individual or organisation is considered by the leadership team to have behaved in a manner that is unethical (for example, deceptive, dishonest or slanderous), clearly against the interests of children, or damaging to the teaching workforce.
+Membership or affiliation will not be approved, or may be rescinded, if a member is considered by the leadership team to have behaved in a manner that is unethical (for example, deceptive, dishonest or slanderous), clearly against the interests of children, or damaging to the teaching workforce.
+We may also rescind membership if a member attempts to undermine or discredit the work or ECE Reform (this does not mean disagreement with a proposal).
 This is to ensure organisational integrity.

 Does it cost to be a member?